aksnzhy/xlearn/doc/command_line.rst

 Instance-wise Normalization
 ----------------------------------------

-For FM and FFM, xLearn uses *instance-wise normalizarion* by default.
+For FM and FFM, xLearn uses *instance-wise normalization* by default.
 In some scenes like CTR prediction, this technique is very useful.
 But sometimes it hurts model performance.
 Users can disable instance-wise normalization by using ``--no-norm`` option: ::

   ./xlearn_train ./small_train.txt -s 1 -v ./small_test.txt --no-norm

-Note that if you use Instance-wise Normalization in training process, you also need to use the meachnism in prediction process.
+Note that if you use Instance-wise Normalization in training process, you also need to use the mechanism in prediction process.

 Quiet Training
 ----------------------------------------